-Benton County to consider becoming 'Bill of Rights Sanctuary'
+Benton County tables 'Bill of Rights Sanctuary' ordinance

-BENTONVILLE, Ark. — The Benton County Quorum Court will be meeting Tuesday (Feb.
+BENTONVILLE, Ark. — The Benton County Quorum Court met Tuesday (Feb.
 18) night to discuss a Bill of Rights Sanctuary proposal.

-The public meeting will begin at 6 p.m.
-Tuesday evening at the third floor meeting room of the Benton County Administration Building.
+The room was filled to capacity with people who support and people who are against the ordinance taking place in Benton County.

 The proposed ordinance, if approved, would provide protection of certain "unalienable" rights, otherwise known as the Bill of Rights, to Benton County residents.